|

 Personal | email me search me |

 The Yangguan (Yang Gate) of the present poem was once a pass near the western end of the Great Wall, near Dunhuang.
 From the Han through the Tang dynasty there was apparently an oasis town at Yangguan, built around a lake.5 At the time, this area, as the crow flies about 60 km southwest of Dunhuang, was China's westernmost cultural and administrative center, often the last stop of an official before entering the "barbarian" lands of Central Asia.
-The 2000 km trip from the Tang capital Chang'an (now a southern suburb of Xi'an) to Yangguan would begin from Weicheng, on the Wei river just northwest of Chang'an.
+The 2000 km trip from the Tang capital Chang'an (now a southern suburb of Xi'an) to (or through) Yangguan would begin from Weicheng, on the Wei river just northwest of Chang'an.
 The departing friend apparently gets on a boat from the edge of a sandbank (shatou) on the Wei, which means he is heading upriver, entering the Wu Mountains after about 200 km.
-From near the source of the Wei river he could take several paths, but the destination is the desert town of Anxi (see the full title of the poem); from there it was a relatively short trip to Yangguan (which is near Dunhuang).
+From near the source of the Wei river he could take several paths, but the final destination was Anxi (see the full title of the poem), probably the military region of that name hundreds of miles west of Yangguan/Dunhuang.
 These (except Dunhuang) and other place names are all mentioned in the present lyrics.6

 The lyrics for the present version of Yangguan Sandie begin with the famous poem by Wang Wei, Weicheng Tune: Seeing Yuan Er off to Anxi.7

-The lyrics here then considerably expand upon this theme, in doing so adding mention of the other geographic area described above as directly relevant to the trip westward, the Wu mountains (the refrain all verses of this song, beginning with verse two, is, "From the Wu Mountains' lofty heights waters flow east").
-The source of these expanded lyrics is often an earlier poem of departure, most notably ones by Li Bai, Zhang Kejiu and Zhou Deqing.8 This explains some of the places mentioned here that are not directly relevant to the trip westward, such as the city of Yangzhou and the famous Yellow Crane Tower in Wuhan.9 It also includes some terms that could be place names but here do not seem to be,10 as well as some other terms that would have had special significance to people at that time.11
+The lyrics here then considerably expand upon this theme, in doing so adding mention of the other geographic area described above as directly relevant to the trip westward, the Wu mountains (the refrain for all the verses of this song, beginning with verse two, is, "From the Wu Mountains' lofty heights waters flow east").
+The sources of these expanded lyrics are often earlier poems of departure, most notably ones by Li Bai, Zhang Kejiu and Zhou Deqing.8 This explains some of the places mentioned here that are not directly relevant to the trip westward, such as the city of Yangzhou and the famous Yellow Crane Tower in Wuhan.9 It also includes some terms that could be place names but here do not seem to be,10 as well as some other terms that would have had special significance to people at that time.11

 Versions of Yangguan make it one of the most famous Chinese melodies, often played on other instruments.
-Although neither Yang Guan nor Weicheng appears as a title in any of the early guqin melody lists, comments by Su Dongpo (1037 - 1101) show that a melody connected to these lyrics had long been popular in his time.
-On the other hand, a comparison of the settings of Wang Wei's poem in the three earliest surviving qin versions, here, 1511 and 1530, suggests that there must have been quite a bit of variety amongst the melodies used.12
+Although neither Yang Guan nor Weicheng appears as a title in any of the early guqin melody lists, comments by Su Dongpo (1037 - 1101) show that a melody (or several either related or otherwise unrelated melodies) connected to these lyrics had long been popular in his time.
+A comparison of the settings of Wang Wei's poem in the three earliest surviving qin versions, here, 1511 and 1530, suggests that there must have been quite a bit of variety amongst the melodies used.12

 Qin tablature for Yangguan melodies survives in at least 29 handbooks from the present one up to 1961 (see appendix 13).
 Early qin handbooks have two basic versions of this piece, a short one first found in Faming Qinpu (1530) and usually called Yangguan Sandie, and a longer one as here, usually (but not here) called Yangguan Qu or simply Yangguan.14